-(I taught Liv the classic “pincher bite” where you get a bit of tortilla and use it to pinch up your egg.
-She’s officially a pro now haha.)
+Egg burritos and watermelon.
+I taught Liv the classic “pincher bite” where you get a bit of tortilla and use it to pinch up your egg.
+She’s officially a pro now, haha.

-and getting caught up on life/work a little bit.
+I ran some errands and took a trip to the mall with Liv, plus got caught up on life/work a little bit.
 My certs are due to renew (NASM and AFAA), so I’ve been putting everything together and getting it ready to send out.
 I’m also on pins and needles for labor watch, so I’ve been doing little things here and there to stay active and distract myself.
 I feel like I’m *busy* all day, but don’t have a ton of focus to be super productive.
 It’s weird.
 I’m just going to roll with it, keep watching The Voice (I’m finally caught up!) and frolic in the leaves. 😉

-Speaking of Autumn-y things, I have to share this awesome turkey loaf I made the other night.
+Since we’re back speaking of Autumn-y things, let’s get to that turkey meatloaf.
 I thought it would be fun to change it up and pack it full of Thanksgiving flavors with dried cranberries, fresh sage, chopped hearty veggies, and a balsamic glaze.

 Meatloaf isn’t exactly the most photogenic food, but don’t judge a loaf by it’s appearance. 😉